httpoxy/httpoxy-org/index.md

   * This is not considered a normal way of deploying Python webapps (most people are using WSGI or FastCGI, both of which are not affected), so vulnerable Python applications will probably be much rarer than vulnerable PHP applications.
   * wsgi, for example, is not vulnerable, because os.environ is not polluted by CGI data
-* The 'requests' module will trust and use `os.environ['HTTP_PROXY']`
+* Vulnerable versions of the requests library will trust and use `os.environ['HTTP_PROXY']`, without checking if CGI is in use

 ### Go

 * Go code *must be deployed under CGI to be vulnerable*.
 Usually, that'll mean the vulnerable code uses the `net/http/cgi` package.
-  * As with Python, this is not considered a usual way of deploying Go to serve webapps, so this vulnerability should be relatively rare.
+  * As with Python, this is not considered a usual way of deploying Go as a web application, so this vulnerability should be relatively rare
-  * Go's `fcgi` package, by comparison, doesn't set actual environment variables (and uses a goroutine to handle requests instead of PHP's entire process) it is *not* vulnerable
+  * Go's `net/http/fcgi` package, by comparison, does not set actual environment variables, so it is *not* vulnerable
-* Vulnerable versions of `net/http` will trust and use `HTTP_PROXY` for outgoing requests, without checking if a CGI environment is present
+* Vulnerable versions of `net/http` will trust and use `HTTP_PROXY` for outgoing requests, without checking if CGI is in use